A premapped and customizable interface

 [3] - Alt (alternative) buttons.

-[6] - Selection of the FADER mode.
+[6] - Selection of FADER mode.

-[7] - Selection of the FCB mode.
+[7] - Selection of FCB mode.

 TwisterEos can be seen as an interpreter allowing the MFT and Eos to communicate with each other.